How to write a bachelor thesis, step by step (proposal to defense)

 These are the two questions every student asks, and the honest answer to both is the same: check your department guidelines, because they vary by country, university, and field, and no number from a blog can override your faculty's handbook.
 Still, some typical ranges help you orient.

 For length, many bachelor theses land somewhere around 30 to 60 pages, or roughly 8,000 to 12,000 words, but a quantitative thesis in a technical field is often deliberately shorter and a humanities thesis can run longer.
-Your handbook usually fixes the word count, the page range, margins, and font, so it is the only word-count that matters.
+A master's thesis is generally a step up, around 60 to 100 pages or 15,000 to 30,000 words, and the extra length is not padding: it is the room a master's needs for a deeper literature review, a developed framework, and a fuller discussion of the contribution.
+Faculties name figures far more specific than any range online.
+The University of Auckland, for instance, sets a 120-point master's thesis at 35,000 to 40,000 words.
+Your handbook usually fixes the word count, the page range, margins, and font, so it is the only count that matters.

 For sources, many bachelor theses cite somewhere around 20 to 40 references, weighted toward peer-reviewed papers and recent work, but a narrow technical question might need fewer strong sources and a broad review more.
 The count is the wrong thing to optimise.
 A focused thesis built on sources you have read beats a padded list of papers you skimmed once.
 Ask your supervisor what they expect, and let your research question decide the rest.